[Reviewed and update December 2018]

 Towers of poinsettias and trees festooned with lights make Lamberton Conservatory glow against the cold nights of early winter in Rochester, N.Y.’s Highland Park.

-The conservatory’s Holiday Show, which this year runs from Dec.
-3, 2016, until Jan.
-3, 2017, is a popular tradition and setting for holiday photos.
+The conservatory’s Holiday Show is a popular tradition and setting for holiday photos.
 It’s one of the many benefits this conservatory, first built in 1911, provides its surrounding community.

 A community asset